cart1997/cart1997/README.md

 ### Hi there 👋

-This is Kartheek Nadella.
+This is Kartheek
-Graduate MS in CS🎓'23
+Graduate MS in CS🎓'22

 👉🏼 Focus on DSA and web development